 I began playing the Irish wire-strung harp in 2007.
 I played my Triplett Luna on Vox Celeste and in February 2016 my new cross-strung wire harp was completed by Stoney End Harps.

 The music on my CD is influenced by sounds and styles spanning the millenia: from medieval Gregorian Chant and the choral music of Palestrina to 80's & 90's synth-pop and electronic music.
 Irish recording artist Enya had the most significant influence on my sound, and I listened to her albums in depth to learn studio layer recording, prior to doing Vox Celeste.
 My way of working with recorded music roughly paralleled that of the visual art world: creating a finished piece slowly over weeks and months at a time piece by piece alone in the studio, so this puts me more in the composer rather than performer category.

 I went back to college in my mid-thirties and completed my B.A. in Music with honors, Summa Cum Laude, at Green Mountain College, Poultney, VT in 2007.

 My husband George Matthew Jr. is organist of St. Stephen's Episcopal Church in Middlebury, VT and is Carillonneur of Middlebury College and Norwich University.

-We live with our five adopted rescue cats Jake, Jasmine, Donella, Wenonah and Sidian.
-I take care of my parents' diabetic cat Forest twice a day.
+We live with our four adopted rescue cats Jake, Jasmine, Donella and Wenonah, and recently welcomed my parents' four kitties: Toni, Daisy, Willow and Emily, whom they can no longer take care of, due to advancing Alzheimer's dementia.
 I'm also an advocate for animal welfare and responsible pet care, online and off.
 A section of my website is set aside with links and info on adoption and special needs kitties.